loftshed/dowsr/README.md

 - Pin creation and sharing.
 - Filtering between different map pin types.
 - Chat feature with multiple threads and responsive layout.
-- Search that displays results but doesn't actually do anything :)
+- Search that takes you to a destination
 - Upvoting & downvoting pins.
 - Custom mapbox theme
 - Other stuff